 ARCs—advanced reader copies—are important in the publishing process for every writer.

 The one major thing to do before publishing a book is build hype.
 You want your readers to jump up and down with excitement for your upcoming book.
-Quite similar to how many people freak out every time Marvel releases a new trailer.
+Quite similar to how many people get excited every time Marvel releases a new trailer.
 And ARCs do just that.

 NetGalley and BookSirens are two of the best places for ARCs out there that I know of.
 For those, readers see a book cover, a blurb, or a sample (depending on the site) and decide if they’d like to request a copy.
 Once they get a copy, they read your work and write a review for their blog, Goodreads, Amazon, etc.

-All these reviews together get the ball rolling even more.
+All these reviews together get the ball rolling.
 More people will want your book, especially if someone they follow already gave a good review.

 This can lead to more preorders too, which are important in the book world.
 The more preorders there are, the more the publisher can see that people are taking an interest in your book.
 That might get them to help with marketing more.